Robo3D/User-Manuals/docs/source/maintenance/index.rst

 1. First, turn off your machine and remove the extruder cover.

 .. image:: images/Extruder-cover-off.gif
-     :alt: Exturder Cover Off
+     :alt: Extruder Cover Off
      :align: center

-2. Once that is off, go ahead and use toothbrush to brush the feed gear to remove debris.
+2. Once that is off, go ahead and use a toothbrush to brush the feed gear to remove debris.
 3. Rotate the feeder gear by turning the motor shaft by hand and repeat steps until the entire feeder gear is cleaned.
 4. Place the extruder cap back onto the top of your extruder assembly and plug in Robo C2.